 Impacts to botanical resources as a result of implementation of the proposed action revolve largely around PM&E measures FISH-2, BOT-2, REC-5, REC-8, and REC-9.
-Other than implementation of these measures, the primary impact of the proposed action would be the persistence of the botanical resource conditions described in the affected environment.
+The continued operation and maintenance of the Project under the proposed action would not result in a change in botanical resource conditions in the Project Area.
+The current status and conditions of botanical resources in the Project Area and surrounding areas would remain as described in Section 3.3.5.1 because no activities are proposed that would alter these conditions.